-What to know from NFL Week 10: Drew Brees is getting an MRI, and the NFC East is getting ridiculous
+What to know from NFL Week 10: Drew Brees got hurt, and the NFC East is getting ridiculous

 The Giants may actually be the lone feel-good story.
 The roster is playing hard for first-year coach Joe Judge, and New York has won two games in a row for the first time this season.
 (Both wins were against NFC East teams, but still.)
 The Giants are 15-43 in their past 58 games, and they are probably the favorite to host a playoff game.
 What a country.

 There are enough balls to go around in Tampa Bay.
-Say this for the Buccaneers: They didn’t let the Saints beat them twice.
+Say this for the Buccaneers: They didn’t let the Saints beat them a third time.
 The beating they took last Sunday night was the kind of loss that could cause a season to crumble, but they rebounded to beat the Panthers, 46-23, after Ronald Jones II flipped the game with a lightning-bolt, 98-yard touchdown run in the third quarter.

 One takeaway is that Tom Brady can keep his receivers happy even with Antonio Brown seeing more snaps.
 Brown caught seven passes for 69 yards, Mike Evans caught six for 77 and a touchdown, and Chris Godwin had six catches for 92 yards.
 When throwing to those wideouts, Brady went 19 for 25 for 238 yards.